-Peter is a member of the Board of Directors of the Critical Path Institute (a public-private partnership between FDA and the pharmaceutical industry), and has served on the IOM Roundtable for the Development of Drugs and Vaccines Against AIDS, the Advisory Committee to the Director of the National Institutes of Health, the NAS Committee on Research Training in the Biomedical and Behavioral Sciences, the NIH Advisory Committee to Review the Guidelines for Recombinant DNA Research, the National Committee to Review Current Procedures for Approval of New Drugs for Cancer and AIDS established by the President's Cancer Panel of the National Cancer Institute at the request of President G.H.W.
-Bush, the Keck Graduate Institute of Applied Life Sciences (one of the Claremont Colleges), and five Office of Technology Assessment advisory panels.
+Peter is a member of the Board of Directors of the Critical Path Institute (a public-private partnership between FDA and the pharmaceutical industry to develop surrogate endpoints for drug trials to expedite the approval of new drugs), and has served on the IOM Roundtable for the Development of Drugs and Vaccines Against AIDS, the Advisory Committee to the Director of the National Institutes of Health, the NAS Committee on Research Training in the Biomedical and Behavioral Sciences, the NIH Advisory Committee to Review the Guidelines for Recombinant DNA Research, the National Committee to Review Current Procedures for Approval of New Drugs for Cancer and AIDS established by the President's Cancer Panel of the National Cancer Institute at the request of President Bush, the Keck Graduate Institute of Applied Life Sciences (one of the Claremont Colleges), and five Office of Technology Assessment advisory panels.
 He was a member of the New Foods Panel of the White House Conference on Food, Nutrition and Health and authored the panel report.
-He has twice been a councilor of the Society for Risk Analysis, has been elected a Fellow of the Society, and has served as Legal Counsel to the Society as well as the American College of Toxicology.
+He has twice been a councilor of the Society for Risk Analysis and has served as Legal Counsel to the Society as well as the American College of Toxicology.

-He was twice asked to become the Deputy Assistant Secretary for Health -- in the Department of Health, Education, and Welfare in 1973 by Assistant Secretary Charles C. Edwards and in the Department of Health and Human Services in 1986 by Assistant Secretary Robert E. Windom -- but he declined both offers.
-In 2001, Peter’s name was informally forwarded by the Bush Administration to Senator Edward Kennedy, then the Chair of the Senate HELP Committee, for consideration as the Commissioner of Food and Drugs.
+He was twice asked to become the Deputy Assistant Secretary for Health: in the Department of Health, Education, and Welfare in 1973 by Assistant Secretary Charles C. Edwards and in the Department of Health and Human Services in 1986 by Assistant Secretary Robert E. Windom.
+He declined both offers.
+In 2001, Peter's name was informally forwarded by the Bush Administration to Senator Edward Kennedy, then the Chair of the Senate HELP Committee, for consideration as the Commissioner of Food and Drugs.
 Senator Kennedy blocked the nomination by refusing to hold a confirmation hearing, on the ground that he would never hold a hearing for that position for anyone who has advised and represented the regulated industry.
-In 2005, following Mark McClellan’s and Lester Crawford’s tenures as FDA Commissioner, Peter’s name was again informally discussed for consideration as the Commissioner of Food and Drugs.
+In 2005, following Mark McClellan's and Lester Crawford's tenures as FDA Commissioner, Peter's name was again informally discussed for consideration as the Commissioner of Food and Drugs.
 Senator Kennedy was no longer Chair of the HELP Committee but he again succeeded in blocking any potential nomination by threatening an all-out opposition for the same reason.
-More recently, Peter was under consideration as FDA Commissioner by the Trump Administration.
+Peter was also under consideration as FDA Commissioner by the Trump Administration.
 He was one of the three final candidates, but he was not selected.

 During the 1960s, Peter litigated pro bono cases on behalf of homeless alcoholics and drug addicts.
 He co-argued the only alcoholism case ever heard in the United States Supreme Court, Powell v.
 Texas, and then drafted the legislation that created the National Institute of Alcohol Abuse and Alcoholism and the National Institute of Drug Abuse.
 Based on this work, two-thirds of the States have repealed their statutes that had made public intoxication a criminal offense.